Soumyasri08/CS5103_LRD778_SoumyaSri/README.md

 After compilation, Enter the name of the text file in console if there are no errors.

 step - 10
-It takes the input, runs the code successfully and finally prints the output.
+It takes the input, runs the code successfully and finally prints the required output.